Chart Color Schemes

 Health performance in Warrawong is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Warrawong faces significant health challenges, as indicated by AreaSearch's assessment of mortality rates and chronic condition prevalence.
-A variety of health conditions affect both younger and older age groups.
-Private health cover is low, with approximately 48% of Warrawong's total population (~2,258 people) having it, compared to 51.9% in Rest of NSW and the national average of 55.7%.
+Multiple health conditions affect both younger and older age groups.
+Private health cover is low at approximately 48% of Warrawong's total population (~2,258 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

 Mental health issues and arthritis are the most common conditions, affecting 10.9% and 10.5% of residents respectively.
-However, 60.8% of residents claim to have no medical ailments, compared to 63.3% in Rest of NSW.
-The working-age population experiences notable health challenges due to high chronic condition rates.
-Warrawong has 21.1% of residents aged 65 and over (1,000 people), lower than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, aligning broadly with national rankings for the general population.
+However, 60.8% of residents report having no medical ailments, compared to 63.3% in Regional NSW.
+Working-age individuals face substantial health challenges due to high chronic condition rates.
+Warrawong has 21.5% of residents aged 65 and over (1,019 people), lower than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, aligning with national rankings for the general population.

 Frequently Asked Questions - Health